Mercedes AMG CLE 53 (2024) review: point and shoot performance

 What’s new?

 That’s because there’s a big problem this car needs to overcome.
 Previous range topping AMG C- and E-Class Coupes (cars the CLE is tasked with replacing) were distinguished by an ebullient V8 soundtrack.
+The flagship AMG C63 coupe was bombastic, brutish and yet stylish with it.
 While the 53 isn’t a direct replacement for those, it’s hard to separate the new model from that heritage, especially if it doesn’t rumble and shake on start-up.

 What are the specs?

-To give it the full title, the Mercedes-AMG CLE 53 4Matic+ Coupe comes in Premium specification as standard, and all cars get 20-inch wheels, an AMG-tuned nine-speed automatic gearbox, and AMG Ride Control adaptive dampers.
+To give it the full title, the Mercedes-AMG CLE 53 4Matic+ Coupe comes in two specs for the UK market: Premium (from £73,075) specification as standard or Night Edition Premium Plus (from £78,825).
+Both specs get 20-inch wheels (with the Night Edition design looking like it’ll be hilariously hard to clean), an AMG-tuned nine-speed automatic gearbox, and AMG Ride Control adaptive dampers.

 Inside it’s largely C-Class, all screens and LED accent lighting, but with sportier seats and an AMG specific steering wheel.
 Night Edition Premium Plus cars get darker exterior trim, carbonfibre on the dash, and added niceties such as a Burmester stereo and head-up display.